Sprinting-Software/software-architecture-models/README.md

 A: The notion of Code Elements (Classes, types etc.) are of course very important.
 However, Code Elements are in fact  to be of a different kind than the notions of components, systems and deployment nodes and for this reason it is not part of the core concepts of the C5 model.

+Q: Why is the model not providing a standard for diagrams types such as Context Diagram, Integration Diagram etc?

+A: Creating a standard for architecture diagrams may be important on its own right.
+Such a standard should establish a set of standard diagrams each having a specific standard name, a designation of what concepts and relationships are in focus.
+Although such a standard for diagrams is very valuable, it is a natural extension building on top of the foundation laid by the core concepts and notation provided by the model.

+Q: Why do we need the System concept?
+Why do we need a higher-level structure on top of components?
+The notion of Components is useful, tangible and easily understandable, the notion of System is not.

+A: It is true that the notion of System is harder to comprehend than the notion of component.
+Furthermore, it is not always clear whether we need it at all.
+In particular, on a simple software platform with few components, it may suffice to deal with components without ever considering any higher level structure.
+As things grow and you need a larger organization around a software platform, the need to collect Components in natural groups will emerge.

 ## Elaboration of the core concepts